Trusted by 100,000+ organizations across the globe

 Upgrading your camera system from analog to IP cameras can be costly.
 Pulling up old CCTV camera wiring and installing new cable is one of the many hidden costs involved in a large-scale upgrade.
-If you cannot afford to completely overhaul your system all at once, it is possible to keep your old camera coax cable for newer IP cameras, with the help of converters.
+If you cannot afford to completely overhaul your system all at once, it is possible to keep your old camera coax cable for newer IP cameras such as panoramic IP cameras, with the help of converters.

 Aside from financial savings, an ethernet over coax system has other advantages.
 Cables are run over hundreds of feet all around a site; ripping these up can be extremely disruptive.
 Using your existing RG59 siamese cable can save you installation time, as well as reducing disruption to your day to day operations.

 Buying pre-made cable vs. bulk cable